aldebaran/qibuild/doc/source/beginner/qibuild/getting_started/windows.rst

     </defaults>
   </qibuild>

-.. note:: here you have to setup a complete msys environnement before being able to use qibuild.
+.. note:: here you have to setup a complete ``msys`` environment before being able to use qibuild.

 Using JOM